 I proceeded to explain to them the rumors I’ve heard that the rebels are going to take over the entire country in three months and the war will soon be over.
 I also began to rationalize my decision by explaining to them stories I’ve heard about how the Liberian rebel war was more brutal in the cities than the villages.

 “Listen, would you rather be locked up for days if not weeks in a house in the city while rebels and government soldiers fight it out or would you rather stay here?”
 I asked.

 “You are right” my mom confirmed.
-“Here, if things get tough we can go to the bush and farms to find food but in the city there will be no food if the market is closed,” she added.
-Our decision to stay in Koiboma was beginning to become well-founded.
-Many other families including some of the displaced and refugees who had been living in Koiboma also decided to stay.
+“Here, if things get tough, we can go to the bush and farms to find food, but in the city, there will be no food if the market is closed,” she added.
+Our decision to stay in Koiboma was beginning to become well-rounded.
+Many other families, including some of the displaced and refugees who had been living in Koiboma also decided to stay.